Community Care Circles

 Prior to the pandemic we met in person at Delray Senior Housing.
 We look forward to being able to do that again in the future.

-Community Care Circle support provided by Healing by Choice! a women of color health, healing, and wellness collective based in Detroit.
+Healing by Choice! is a women of color health, healing, and wellness collective based in Detroit.
 HbC! believes that each person is an expert of their own experience, body, and needs.
 They offer and teach wellness modalities such as massage, Reiki, deep listening, and ear acupuncture to give participants an experience of stress relief & relaxation, as well as tools to use on their own.

 For more information on how you can get involved, contact us using the form below.